Digital transformation happens when businesses replace existing systems with brand-new digital technologies and change fundamentally as a result.

-In this post, we’ll explore five of the biggest intelligent digital transformation trends for 2021: remote workforce management, automation, cloud infrastructure, IoT adoption and external networking.
+In this post, we’ll explore five of the biggest intelligent digital transformation trends in 2022 and 2023: remote workforce management, automation, cloud infrastructure, IoT adoption, and external networking.

 Jack Be Nimble, Jack Be Quick

-Before we dive into our list of effective digital transformation drivers, let’s take a moment to talk about the importance of being nimble.
+Before we dive into our list of digital transformation trends, let’s take a moment to talk about the importance of being nimble.
 What does it mean to be a “nimble” company in a digital era?
 How can being nimble help your enterprise adapt and avoid common transformation pitfalls?

 Start-ups, SMBs and corporations with outdated, monolithic infrastructures nearly always fall flat when they try to transform.
-Out-of-date ERP systems, legacy CRMs and 20th-century project management strategies, for instance, hamper or prevent digital optimization and digital transformation.
+Out-of-date ERP systems, legacy CRMs, and 20th-century project management strategies, for instance, hamper or prevent digital optimization.

 Digital transformation — particularly when it involves a degree of digital disruption — sits right at the top of the industry development S-curve.
 Your business is a rocket on a mission to Mars: To reach your destination, you must be able to adjust your strategy at will.
 That, in a nutshell, is a nimble company.

-At DMI, we combine human ingenuity with machine learning to create a unique intelligent digital transformation solution for each client.
-We operate in a shifting landscape — after all, the technologies that underpin digital transformation change constantly.
-Here are five of the strongest trends that we believe will shape intelligent digital transformation in 2021.
+At DMI, we combine human ingenuity with machine learning to create a unique transformation solution for each client.
+We operate in a shifting landscape — after all, the technologies that underpin transformation change constantly.
+Here are five of the strongest digital transformation trends that we believe will shape the future.

 1. Remote Workforce Management